Steps for Resolving Complaints

 1. Contact the Funeral Home (FH) or Cemetery (CEM) with your concern.

-4. File your complaint with the Federal Trade Commission (FTC) https://reportfraud.ftc.gov/#/?orgcode=FCA =>click on "something else" as the category for a funeral/cemetery complaint since there is no specific category on the ftc site for "Funerals" but the FTC truly WANTS to collect these Funeral related complaints.
-"They spoke in a rude tone" is not a violation.
-A complaint won't go far on that.
-See what violations are applicable in the free PDF of the FTC's "Funeral Rule"
+To file your complaint: https://reportfraud.ftc.gov/#/?orgcode=FCA =>click on "something else" as the category for a funeral/cemetery complaint (since there is no specific category on the ftc site for "Funerals") but the FTC truly WANTS to collect these funeral-related complaints.

 7. Ask for a review of your case, in hopes that the association will censure their member: